 - Blood in the urine

-Having prostatitis does not increase your risk of developing prostate cancer.
-However, you should continue to have regular exams and blood work (PSA) to check for prostate cancer.
+Having prostatitis does not increase the risk for developing prostate cancer.
+Although, patients with a history of prostatitis should continue to have regular exams and blood work to check for prostate cancer.